Special Programs » Gifted and Talented

 Placement:

-Final selection of students for the Central ISD PEAK Program is made by a selection committee of at least three local district or campus educators who have received training in the nature and needs of gifted students.
+Final selection of students for the Central ISD GT Program is made by a selection committee of at least three local district or campus educators who have received training in the nature and needs of gifted students.

 Transfer Students: